opendocsg/slw-judgments-backfill/2007_SGCA_8/report.md

  [emphasis added]

-7       In a similar vein, this court in _Lorrain Esme Osman v Elders Finance Asia Ltd_ [1992] 1 SLR 369 at 378, [39] endorsed Farwell J’s observations in _Litchfield v Dreyfus_ [1906] 1 KB 584 at 590 with respect to the Money-lenders Act 1900 (c 51) (UK), stating that what he said was equally true of the MLA.
+7       In a similar vein, this court in _Lorrain Esme Osman v Elders Finance Asia Ltd_ <span class="citation">[1992] 1 SLR 369</span> at 378, [39] endorsed Farwell J’s observations in _Litchfield v Dreyfus_ [1906] 1 KB 584 at 590 with respect to the Money-lenders Act 1900 (c 51) (UK), stating that what he said was equally true of the MLA.
 Farwell J had said that:

  The Act [referring to the English Act] was intended to apply only to persons who are really carrying on the business of money-lending as a business, not to persons who lend money as an incident of another business or to a few old friends by way of friendship.
 This particular Act was supposed to be required to save the foolish from the extortion of a certain class of the community who are called money-lenders as an offensive term.